smleimberg/pokemon-drinking-game/README.md

 #Pokemon Drinking Game
-This Pokemon Drinking Game is built on [impress.js](https://github.com/bartaz/impress.js/).
+This Pokemon Drinking Game is built using [jQuery](http://jquery.com) and [impress.js](https://github.com/bartaz/impress.js/).

+##The Board

+![Pokemon Drinking Game Board] (http://bytebucket.org/smleimberg/pokemon-drinking-game/raw/9f73f2b161b5e3b26e04f8c624999debe81c9eba/wall-old.png "Pokemon Drinking Game Board")

 ##Game features:

-- keeps track of player position
+- track of player positions
-- auto stops players on gold squares
+- Stops players on gold squares no matter their roll.
-- auto changes a player's token to yellow when landing on tile 4
+- Changes a player's token to yellow when landing on tile 4 (You caught a Pikachu!).
 - up to 9 players

 ##How to play: